Doris Derby: Personal life

 Derby lived in Atlanta, Georgia, with her husband, actor Bob Banks, whom she married in 1995.
+She adopted his children, Daniel and Lisa.
+The three survived her, along with two grandchildren, Dr. Ashley Gilmore, Ms. Alexis Carr, two great-grandchildren, and her sister Pauline.

 They were active leaders in their community and members of local and national organizations.
 She died on March 28, 2022, in Atlanta from cancer at the age of 82.

 Acknowledgements

 For the 50th anniversary of the 1963 March on Washington for Jobs and Freedom, Derby was interviewed for a prospective documentary film about past and current March on Washington participants, along with 16 others who participated, for Time magazine's five-part documentary "March Special - One Man, One March, One Dream".
 She was also interviewed on WSB-TV, Channel 2 Atlanta, for a segment shown on the anniversary, as well as a commemorative special program that was aired the day before.
 In addition, Derby was featured in a documentary film about past and current March on Washington participants.
 This film was sponsored by the National Center for Civil and Human Rights, with the interview being conducted by Atlanta-based film interns.
 In April 2010, Derby and other SNCC members gathered to celebrate the 50th Anniversary of SNCC.
 Derby is one of the 52 contributors to the book Hands on the Freedom Plow - Personal Accounts of 52 Women in SNCC.
 On October 6, 2011, Derby received the 26th Governor's Award in the Humanities in Atlanta for documenting and preserving images and stories enabling current and future generations to learn about the civil rights movement and social change in the Deep South.